-As I wasn’t sure whether we’d use it much, I bought one from Amazon for a reasonable £20 as the reviews looked pretty good, a Kenwood Smoothie 2 Go.
+As I wasn’t sure whether we’d use it much, I bought one from Amazon as the reviews looked pretty good, a Kenwood Smoothie 2 Go.
 Turns out, it does the job and we are now addicted to smoothies here!

 These have been the smoothies that we’ve most enjoyed so far…

 In all of these cases, we pop all ingredients into the smoothie maker in one go and whisk on low for 5 seconds and then high for 20 seconds.
 For the grape recipe, I’d recommend an additional 10 seconds.

 1 frozen banana (slice it before freezing and lay the slices flat so they don’t clump together) and 1 cup of milk.

 This one makes a thick banana shake, lovely and cold.
 It’s my son’s favourite, and he’s not that keen on bananas!

 1 cup of strawberries, 1 cup of milk, 1/2 banana

 We tried this with a whole banana initially and found it overpowered the strawberries, but just half works perfectly as both flavours come through.

 Grape and NectarineSmoothie

 1/2 cup of seedless green grapes, 1 nectarine diced into small cubes and 4 ice cubes